kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 Prebound PVCs and PVs will still immediately be bound by the PV controller.

-One important point to note is that for the alpha phase, manual recovery is required in following error conditions:
+Manual recovery by the user will be required in following error conditions:
 * A Pod has multiple PVCs, and only a subset of them successfully bind.
-* The scheduler chose a PV and prebound it, but the PVC could not be bound.

-In both of these scenarios, the primary cause for these errors is if a user prebinds other PVCs to a PV that the scheduler chose.
+The primary cause for these errors is if a user or external entity binds a PV between the time that the scheduler chose the PV and when the scheduler actually made the API update.
 Some workarounds to avoid these error conditions are to:
 * Prebind the PV instead.
 * Separate out volumes that the user prebinds from the volumes that are available for the system to choose from by StorageClass.

 #### PV Controller Changes
-When the feature gate is enabled, the PV controller needs to skip binding and provisioning all unbound PVCs that don’t have prebound PVs, and let it come through the scheduler path.
-This is the block in `syncUnboundClaim` where `claim.Spec.VolumeName == “”` and there is no PV that is prebound to the PVC.
+When the feature gate is enabled, the PV controller needs to skip binding unbound PVCs with VolumBindingWaitForFirstConsumer and no prebound PVs to let it come through the scheduler path.

+Dynamic provisioning will also be skipped if VolumBindingWaitForFirstConsumer is set.
+The scheduler will signal to the PV controller to start dynamic provisioning by setting the `annStorageProvisioner` annotation in the PVC.

 No other state machine changes are required.
 The PV controller continues to handle the remaining scenarios without any change.

-The methods to find matching PVs for a claim, prebind PVs, and to invoke and handle dynamic provisioning need to be refactored for use by the new scheduler functions.
+The methods to find matching PVs for a claim and prebind PVs need to be refactored for use by the new scheduler functions.

 #### Scheduler Changes